-Planning Phase Operational design and implementation phase Linked Pilot PP10.2 "Testing IT system for the forecast of possible geographical dispersion of the Actions pollutants in case of accident" - LUS Resources (links, - IT system forecast dispersion - Final report. annexes) - Video_Drone1 - Video_Drone2 performance in terms of safety and risk management while reducing operational costs of surveillance at sea.
+Planning Phase Operational design and implementation phase Linked Pilot PP10.2 "Testing IT system for the forecast of possible geographical dispersion of the Actions pollutants in case of accident" - LUS Resources (links, - IT system forecast dispersion - Final report. annexes) - Video Drone1 - Video Drone2

-The FRAMESPORT model framework for a pollutant dispersion forecasting system is based on hardware and software technologies integrated to accurately predict the potential geographical spread of different pollutants by taking into account the characteristics of the dispersed material in the water and the meteooceanographic conditions.
+The FRAMESPORT model framework for a pollutant dispersion forecasting system is based on hardware and software technologies integrated to accurately predict the potential geographical spread of different pollutants by taking into account the characteristics of the dispersed material in the water and the meteo-oceanographic conditions.

-The tool can significantly enhance the ability to respond timely and effectively in the event of maritime accidents that pose a threat to the vulnerable coastal environment, thus improving the overall port
+The tool can significantly enhance the ability to respond timely and effectively in the event of maritime accidents that pose a threat to the vulnerable coastal environment, thus improving the overall port performance in terms of safety and risk management while reducing operational costs of surveillance at sea.